Ahmedeldesoki95/FACE-MASK-DETECTON/README.md

         You can use jupyter notebook as alternative.

 Directly run all the code cell by cell

+  >You can also add your image to folders and then copy the path of the image/picure.
+  For exmple:*/content/sample_data/your_image.jpg*.

-You can also add your image to folders and then copy the path of the image/ picure for exmple:*/content/sample_data/your_image.jpg*. replace your image path in the place of *input_image = cv2.imread("image.jpg")* to *input_image = cv2.imread("/content/FACE-MASK-DETECTON/your_image_name.jpg or png based on file extensions")* Your image will be processed if you want to process a video follow same procedure.......
+  >replace your image path in the place of *input_image = cv2.imread("image.jpg")* to
+  >*input_image = cv2.imread("/content/FACE-MASK-DETECTON/your_image_name.jpg or png based on file extensions")*
+  >Your image will be processed if you want to process a video follow same procedure.......